 This is a the biggest “thing” to look for when comparing software companies.
 If you’ve decided or resigned yourself to paying for a system, you should get the best deal you can for the system that is right for you.
 Especially if you’re on a budget, finding software companies that offer month-to-month contracts or only charge you when your application is active can be a huge money saver.
 Especially for seasonal organizations (camps, events, etc.) this payment set up totally jives with your business model.

 If the company you love doesn’t offer it, try asking!
 Especially in this economy, businesses will usually jump at the chance to be flexible in exchange for business.
 And this flexibility (or lack thereof) will clue you in to their customer service and ability to provide you with individualized service and meet your needs fully in the future, both on this admin level (of money and contracts) as well as the software solutions they can and are willing to provide you.
+“As a businessman, you should do research and compare the pricing plans of each software solution like eBay, Amazon or Etsy fees and so on.”

 B. Customer Service/Tech Support for themselves and for their applicants.